Getting Started with AI Coding Tools: A Student's Guide

 Advertisement

-AI code generators have created a split in the CS student community.
+AI code generators have split the CS student community.
 Some see them as cheating.
 Others use them as an unfair advantage.
 The truth is more nuanced — and far more interesting.

 Advertisement

-AI code generators (like those in Geleza) don't "know" how to code in the human sense.
-They're pattern-matching engines trained on billions of lines of code.
-They excel at:
+AI code generators are pattern-matching engines trained on billions of lines of code.
+They're genuinely good at:

 • Common patterns and algorithms